Mural by Mary Lacey

 Parallel Justice for Victims of Crime

-We support victims of all crimes and frequently help victims of vandalism (car or house windows broken into, tires slashed, etc.), simple assault, and theft.
+We support people impacted by all crimes and frequently help victims of vandalism, simple assault, and theft.

 Parallel Justice assistance can include: